 Thompson From almost true north, the North Sub-Division Thompson joins the south branch to start the westward flow as The Thompson.
 Historians know that David Thompson, for all his exploration, never saw this river that is a flowing monument to him, and feel reasonably sure that in his lifetime he did not learn that his name had been given to it.
 At about mileage 4 the river begins to widen into Kamloops Lake and, on the north side, is joined by the Tranquille River near mileage 6.5.
 The river and station take their name from an early chief of gentle disposition, but are better known in history for the discovery, in 1856 or 57, by prospector James Huston, of gold - start of the Cariboo gold rush of that time.
 Six tunnels, five of them in a mile and a quarter, were driven through the glacier-scarred rock between mileages 8.5 and 13.8 and across the lake, opposite mileage 11, stands Battle Bluff, the bluff itself stained red, scene of fierce Indian struggles long ago.
-Cherry Creek, named for the river crossed near the station, serves some of the finest ranching land in Canada - look for log ranch houses and farms.
+Cherry Creek, named for the river crossed near the station, serves some of the finest ranching land in Canada -look for log ranch houses and farms.
 Near mileage 22.5 the line bridges Durand Creek.
 Savona perpetuates the name of an Italian immigrant who ran a ferry across the western end of Kamloops Lake in 1861.
 Walhachin, from the Indian "Wallacheen" meaning "land of plenty", was the scene of an early experiment in irrigation when a group of Englishmen watered an orchard and brought fine apples to bear.
 Then the bugles of 1914 blew, they crossed the Atlantic to war and none returned!
 A few trees, unkempt and untended still bear lonely fruits.
-Ashcroft, named for the birthplace of an early settler, was a goldrush town, born of the Cariboo discoveries, today it is noted for the quality of its potatoes and tomatoes.
+Ashcroft, named for the birthplace of an early settler, was a goldrush town, born of the Cariboo discoveries.
 The rock formations of Black Canyon, mileage 52.5, squeeze the river in a roaring boil of white water and Glossy Mountain, to the south, rears bald contours to a peak of 6,500 feet, Pukaist Creek is bridged near mileage 65, Pimainus Creek, at 67.
 Spatsum takes its name from wild cotton that grows locally, Toketic, in Indian, means Pretty Place.
-At mileage 71, the track bridges the Nicola River.
-At Spence's Bridge, once known as Cook's Ferry, the Merritt Sub-Division connects the transcontinental line with the Canadian Pacific route across the southern Rockies.
+At mileage 71, the track bridges the Nicola River, noted for splendid Kamloops trout fishing.
 As the banks of the Thompson come together railway and river both seek the lowest possible levels through the Thompson Canyon.
-Drynoch bears the name of the seat of the Clan McLeod on the Island of Skye.
+Drynoch bears the name of the seat of the Clan MacLeod on the Island of Skye.
 The highway crosses overhead at mileage 81.4 and for a while, follows the route of the old Cariboo Trail and at 84.6 the Nicoamen River is bridged by the railway.
-The Thompson piles higher and higher as its banks
+The Thompson piles higher and higher as its banks close in until, at mileage 87.5 the gorge graphically known as "The Jaws of Death" forces it to its highest speed.
+Sage-brush, dwarf jack pine, poplar and some bull pine grow in this area and